Back in Canada Chapter 25

 Monday, November 22, 1976

-.
-It was good to talk to her again.
-When Nick found out that I had called her, he got really upset with me.
-He told me I was never to talk to her again.
-She was my best friend so I asked him why.
+She was my best friend, so I asked him why.
 He told me that she was nothing but a troublemaker and a whore.
-Mary was the sweetest girl you could ever meet.
-I think he felt threatened by Mary because I cared a lot about her.
-I was very sad that I couldn’t talk to her anymore.
-I didn’t want to cause any more trouble so I never called her again.
+Mary was the sweetest girl you could ever meet!
+I think he felt threatened by her because I cared a lot about her.
+I was sad that I couldn’t talk to her again.
+I didn’t want to cause any more trouble, so I never called her again.

 Tuesday, November 30, 1976